 Product reviews are so important for your Amazon FBA business.
-I’m going to show you how I increased my ongoing product reviews by nearly 400% and how I received virtually zero negative feedback.
-I’m Ryan Morse with Amazing Profits, and if you’re an Amazon FBA seller, this is the channel for you.
-Don’t forget to subscribe below, and tick that bell icon so you’re notified of new videos when I release them.
-Tons of great information to get into in today’s video.
-Let’s get started.
+I’m going to explain you how I increased my ongoing product reviews by nearly 400% and how I received virtually zero negative feedback.

 All right, so I use Sales Backer, and it’s a software that does automated followup for every single sale that is made on Amazon.
 You can configure when to send the messages out.
 If you’re not using an automated feedback program, you really need to, because it’s really going to increase the amount of reviews that you get.
 Just because you have one doesn’t mean you’re going to get a lot of reviews.
 You have to have the right templates.
 You have to say the right things in order to evoke that feedback.
 Now, I use a system called Sales Backer.
 I’m going to put a link in the description below, and I’m also going to give you all the templates.
 It’ll be free.
 You can download them from a link in the description below, as well.